 It’s officially winter in the Middle East.
-We’d hoped it would be raining now, but climate change is evident in blue skies and dry ground everywhere.
-Open-air markets ring with the shouts of vendors and the bustle of shoppers.
-But even as we wander past a pile of artichokes, imagining how good their hearts will taste hot, with a dab of lemon butter or made into artichoke dip, we’re wishing that the skies would grant us a few months of good, solid rain.
+We’d hoped it would be raining now, but climate change is often evident in blue skies and dry ground everywhere.
+While we have Covid in 2020, open-air markets are usually ringing with the shouts of vendors and the bustle of shoppers.
+But even as we dream about wandering past a pile of artichokes, imagining how good their hearts will taste hot, with a dab of lemon butter or made into artichoke dip, we’re wishing that the skies would grant us a few months of good, solid rain.
 See our post on how wintertime droughts are due to climate change.

 Still, December’s produce isn’t substantially different from November’s.
 There are even a few lingering summer fruits, products of hothouses.
-Bu itt seems that we’re instinctively attracted to seasonal foods, while out-of-season foods look out of place.
+But it seems that we’re instinctively attracted to seasonal foods, while out-of-season foods look out of place.
 And winter’s seasonal foods are luscious in the Middle East.

 Pomegranates are still available, probably reflecting the recent culinary fad for them.
 Buy and juice some for making your own pomegranate molasses.
 Green and purple table grapes are also out in the markets.
 Persimmons are fat and juicy now.